GEOGRAPHY FOR 2026 & BEYOND

 Task 2 - Watch the video below from 18.00 to 21.45.

-task 3 - Triangular graph outline sheet
+task 3 - Triangular graph exam question from 2023

 Task 4 - Complete the worksheet below by filling in the gaps using the words in the box.